Victim Assistance

 10. The right to be informed about the opportunity to make a victim impact statement at sentencing and parole hearing.
 You have the right to make a victim impact statement for a presentence investigation, sentencing, or parole board hearings.
 The defendant or his attorney will have access to information from the victim impact statement.

 12. The right to discuss the case with the prosecutor and to be informed of the official address and official telephone number of the officer and the prosecutor handling your case.
-You also have the right to refuse to talk to attorneys, private investigators, law enforcement, or anyone else unless on the witness stand under subpoena.
-You have the right to know if the attorneys involved and their investigators are working for the prosecution or the defense.

 13. The right to be informed about the availability of the other remedies and the right to seek legal counsel and employ and attorney.